-- Emma Gorge Resort (The Kimberley, WA; 2 800/221-4542 in the U.S. and Canada, or 08/9169 1777): At this spick-and-span little safari camp on the 400,000-hectare (1-million-acre) El Questro cattle station, guests stay in cute tents with wooden floors and electric lights, eat at a rustic gourmet restaurant, and join in the many hikes, bird-watching tours, river cruises, and more.
+- activities, and instant access to the hiking trails of Lamington National Park.
+At O'Reilly's you can hand-feed brilliantly colored rainforest birds every morning.
 See p.
-491.
+382. - Emma Gorge Resort (The Kimberley, WA; © 1300/134 044 in Australia, or 08/9169 1777): At this spick-and-span little safari camp on the 400,000-hectare (1-million-acre) El Questro cattle station, guests stay in cute tents with wooden floors and electric lights, eat at a rustic gourmet restaurant, and join in the many hikes, bird-watching tours, river cruises, and more.
+See p.
+517. - Prairie Hotel (Flinders Ranges, SA; © 08/8648 4844): From the outside, it looks like any other outback pub, but the guest book is full of Hollywood's A-list.
+The restaurant is most well-known for its feral food (camel, kangaroo, emu, and bush herbs and native spices); keep an eye out for the distinctive road signs advertising the menu on the way into the town.
+The rooms in the historic hotel have also become a favorite with visiting movie

-- Freycinet Lodge (Freycinet National Park, Coles Bay, TAS; 1 03/6257 0101): These ecofriendly bush cabins are right next to one of the nation's best walking trails.
+- stars, as Flinders is often the backdrop for films.
+See p.
+567. - Freycinet Lodge (Freycinet National Park, Coles Bay, TAS; © 1800/420 155 or 03/6225 7000): These ecofriendly bush cabins are right next to one of the nation's best walking trails.
 The ocean views from the magnificent restaurant and the surrounding balconies are spectacular.
 See p.
-649. - Cradle Mountain Lodge (Cradle Mountain, TAS; © 13 24 69 in Australia, or 03/6492 1303): Just minutes from your comfortable cabin are 1,500-year-old trees, moss forests, craggy mountain ridges, limpid pools and lakes, and hordes of scampering marsupials.
+681. - Cradle Mountain Lodge (Cradle Mountain, TAS; © 13 24 69 in Australia, or 03/6492 1303): Just minutes from your comfortable cabin are 1,500-year-old trees, moss forests, craggy mountain ridges, limpid pools and lakes, and hordes of scampering marsupials.
 See p.
-656.
+689. - Sal Salis, previously Ningaloo Reef Retreat (Coral Coast, WA; © 02/9571 6677): Hidden within the sand dunes, just meters from the Indian Ocean and the magical Ningaloo Reef, is this tiny ecoretreat.
+The large safari tents are set up on raised timber floors, the sunsets are superb and kangaroos bound past.
+It's privacy and peace par excellence.
+See p.
+509.